We serve Northern VA. & offer Private Training as well as small Group Classes.

 Rudy’s Friends has enjoyed volunteering with Canine Companions for Independence and provides training in the N VA area.
 This service dog group generously gives their highly trained dogs free of charge to people with disabilities.
 This is Jane working with 2 month old Bishop.

-Currently there are 5 dog trainers in addition to Anne who help to make Rudy’s Friends successful: Lee-Ann Tracy, Jane Shepherd, Kim Rollen, Cathy Marros and Susan Robb.
+Currently there are 5 dog trainers in addition to Anne who help to make Rudy’s Friends successful: Lee-Ann Tracy, Jane Shep, Kim Rollen, Cathy Marros and Susan Robb.
 They all share the same training style of using positive and gentle techniques.
 Our philosophy continues to be: Make training fun and happy and your dog will learn that responding to commands can be a great experience.

 Jane and Anne have been working with dogs since 2004.
-Jane’s current Shiloh Shepherd, Bodhi, has been awarded the Advanced Community Canine Good Citizen Award from the American Kennel Club so you will find her knowledge with therapy dog work very helpful.
+Jane’s Shiloh, Bodhi, has been awarded the Advanced Community Canine Good Citizen Award from the American Kennel Club so you will find her knowledge with therapy dog work very helpful.
 Bodhi is practicing being calm while watching ducks during one of our Advanced Field Trip classes.
 Jane is also very active with Canine Companions for Independence and often dog sits when puppy raisers are on vacation.

 Kim has always loved dogs and grew up with them in her home.
 She began to learn about positive training methods back in 2013 as a way to manage having three dogs.
 Although she only has two dogs now, her interest in dog training has evolved and is now, with the help of Rudy’s Friends, a professional pursuit.
 We are very proud of Jewels, Kim’s husky mix, who has earned AKC’s Canine Good Citizen award.